phpeterson-usf/mksite/README.md

 # mksite

-mksite is a web site generator for tiny web sites for college courses
+mksite was an attempt to build a static site generator.
+I decided to use Jekyll instead

 ## Why mksite?